Auto Accidents – Head Injuries

 At NDBC we take a multidisciplinary approach towards concussion treatment and management.
 We have a TEAM of Physicians, Audiologists, Physical Therapists, and Occupational Therapists all specifically trained in the field of treating brain injuries and concussions.
 You may see one, or all of the specialists based on your initial evaluation with our medical team.

 Head and brain injuries — Drivers and passengers are susceptible to head injuries due to hitting a windshield, side window, roof, steering wheel, loose objects or other people.A common injury is a concussion caused by a blow to the head.
 With a concussion (also called a traumatic brain injury), your brain bounces around inside your skull.
 This causes chemical changes in your brain.
-You may not notice symptoms right away.
+You may not notice symptoms right away, so concussion testing may be necessary.
 You should know the symptoms such as headache, neck pain, nausea or dizziness.
 Sometimes the symptoms can take days or weeks to appear.

 Treatment: You’ll want to see a health care professional.
 The primary treatment for a mild concussion is rest.
 We recommend you cut back on physical activities and activities that require a lot of concentration.
 If more severe concussion symptoms are present, you may need to go to the hospital.
 You may have bleeding under the skull (subdural hematoma).
 Bleeding in the skull is a medical emergency.